informatics-isi-edu/isrd-github-workflows/docs/user-docs/github-projects.md

 2. Download the workflow file from [here](https://github.com/informatics-isi-edu/isrd-github-workflows/blob/main/examples/add-new-project-item.yml) into the `.github/workflows` directory.
 3. In the workflow file update the `PROJECT_NUMBER` variable on lines 16th and 26th.

 Now any newly created issue or PR will trigger this workflow, which will make sure the newly added item is part of the project.
+The new issue or PR will get added to the project board with *no status* if the built-in workflow to move newly added project items to a specific status is not enabled.

 ### Keeping open/closeness of issue in sync with the status